AOSC-Archive/aosc-wiki/developers/aosc-os-maintenance-guidelines.md

 ## The Builds

-While building packages, the build environments *must* be controlled and minimal, where packages are only installed as required by the build-and-run-time dependencies.
+While building packages, the build environments *must* be controlled, updated, and minimal, where packages are only installed as required by the build-and-run-time dependencies.

 ## Branch Merging